page === 'home' && ( )

-Replacing all the cabinets in a kitchen is a significant investment - typically the largest single line item in a full kitchen remodel.
+Replacing all the cabinets in a kitchen is a significant investment, typically the largest single line item in a full kitchen remodel, running roughly 29-40% of the total budget.
 But cabinet boxes themselves rarely fail.
 What changes is door style, hardware, finish, and how the storage works.
 In many kitchens, the right approach is updating what exists rather than replacing everything.
-If you’re still working through the broader design decisions for your kitchen, our kitchen remodel design guide covers layout, materials, and budget prioritization in sequence.

 1. New Hardware Makes a More Noticeable Difference Than It Should